|

-Although Jim Rough and Associates, Inc. has been teaching public seminars
+Although Jim Rough and Associates, Inc. has been teaching public

-social invention that is just now beginning to take off!
-It's a way
+new.
+It's a social invention that is just now beginning to take

-that time-constrained managers, ordinary citizens in public meetings,
+off!
+It's a way that time-constrained managers, ordinary citizens

-conflicted employees in team meetings, or students in a high school
+in public meetings, conflicted employees in team meetings, or students

-can speak their minds and hearts in a meeting, without being specially
+in a high school can speak their minds and hearts in a meeting,

-dynamic flow of conversation so each comment becomes an asset to the
+facilitator structures the dynamic flow of conversation so each

-group and builds to a breakthrough.
-With Dynamic Facilitation skills
+comment becomes an asset to the group and builds to a breakthrough.

-you empower people to solve impossible-to-solve issues because you
+With Dynamic Facilitation skills you empower people to solve impossible-to-solve

-bring out a quality of thinking where people operate at their best.
+issues because you bring out a quality of thinking where people

 The dynamic facilitator establishes a “zone” of thinking and talking